 The answer depends on what you want to happen when someone scans it.
 Here are the four most effective options:

 Link to your work directly.
-Designers, photographers, developers, and consultants get the most value from this — the card becomes a portfolio teaser.
+Designers, photographers, developers, and consultants get the most value here — the card becomes a portfolio teaser.
+The person you just handed your card to can see your best work within seconds.

 Step-by-Step: Create Your Business Card QR Code